Social Security Name Change In 3 Easy Steps

 social security name change

-If you are recently married or divorced, you might be in the process of getting your name changed on important accounts and documents.
-You will also need to get a new Social Security card that displays your new name as well.
-Although you don’t often need to present your Social Security card for identification purposes, it will need to show the correct name when you need it.
+If you are recently married or divorced, you might be in the process of getting your name changed on essential accounts and documents.
+You must also get a new Social Security card with your new name.
+Although you don’t often need to present your Social Security card for identification purposes, it must show the correct name when required.

-Performing a name change with the Social Security Administration is a reasonably simple process, but you will want to ensure you have the proper documents.
-You will need to complete the application and show the SSA documentation of your name change.
-Keep reading as we tell you exactly how to perform a name change with Social Security.
+Performing a name change with the Social Security Administration is straightforward, but you must ensure you have the proper documents.
+You must complete the application and show the SSA documentation showing your name change.
+Keep reading as we tell you exactly how to change a name with Social Security.

 How To Change Your Name On Your Social Security Card

 Changing your name on your Social Security card is straightforward, but you must follow the proper process.
-If you are missing documents or attempt to do things incorrectly, it can make getting a new card much more difficult.
-Here are the steps you should take to quickly get your name changed on your Social Security card.
+If you miss documents or attempt to do things incorrectly, getting a new card can be much more difficult.
+Here are the steps you should take to get your name changed on your Social Security card quickly.

 1. Gather The Required Documents